 Any index in the chaincode's META-INF/statedb/couchdb/indexes directory will be packaged up with the chaincode for deployment.
 When the chaincode is both installed on a peer and instantiated on one of the peer's channels, the index will automatically be deployed to the peer's channel and chaincode specific state database (if it has been configured to use CouchDB).
 If you install the chaincode first and then instantiate the chaincode on the channel, the index will be deployed at chaincode instantiation time.
-If the chaincode installation time.
+If the chaincode is already instantiated on a channel and you later install the chaincode on a peer, the index will be deployed at chaincode installation time.

 Upon deployment, the index will automatically be utilized by chaincode queries.
 CouchDB can automatically determine which index to use based on the fields being used in a query.
-Alternatively, in the selector query the index can be specified using the use_index keyword.
+Alternatively, in the selector query the index can be specified using the use\index keyword.